 Platform is a concept that involves various theoretical perspectives (i.e. organization, innovation, supply chain management, economics, etc.).
-Although the philosophy behind platforms and platform thinking is easy to communicate and makes intuitive sense, its implementation can be extremely challenging due to the inhered complexity.
+Although the philosophy behind platforms and platform thinking is easy to communicate and makes intuitive sense, its implementation can be extremely challenging due to the inbuilt complexity.
 One particular problem is to foresee qualitative and quantitative effects of the platform effort.
-Initially, some companies accept qualitative arguments so the platform effort can be started.
-However, as the company gain experience, requirements for both qualitative and quantitative methods become necessary.
-Since platform initiatives affect cross organizational units and financial periods, the challenges related to organizing and communicating these initiatives become highly complex.
+Since platform initiatives affect cross-organizational units and financial periods, the challenges related to organizing and communicating these initiatives become highly complex.

 To make students learn we need to introduce interactive methods that support experimentation and reflection [4].
 In educational settings learning can be supported by the use of specific case environments.
 We don't use environment in the ecological sense but in the sense of the sum of all forces that affect an organizations actions.
 When we learn we get a better understanding of this environment, we can improve our ability to adapt to the environment, or we can change the environment.
-It is our experience that the means in the learning process can be conceptualized into three categories: Workshops, Simulations, and Games.
+It is our experience that the means in the learning process can be conceptualised into three categories: Workshops, Simulations, and Games.

 The three means have different characteristics that when applied in the specific environment stimulates the various elements of the learning process.

-We have developed and tested a specific platform decision learning setup that takes outset in a specific LEGO product program.
+We have developed and tested a specific platform decision learning set-up that takes outset in a specific LEGO product program.
 During workshop activities the different available methods have been discussed as have the strength and weaknesses of the available information.
 In cases where the information has been detailed a number of simulations have been conducted.
 In parallel a game reflection the whole supply chain have been played in a cardboard version.